Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings

-The concepts of utility space, IA-MSD property, and MSD-space proposed in~\citep{MSD-space}, and recalled in the previous section, assumed that all of the criteria are equally important.
-In practice, this is rarely the case, as criteria are very often assigned different weights by experts.
-In this section, we formalize criteria weighting and show how the utility space $\mathit{US}$ can be transformed to its weighted counterpart $\mathit{VS}$.
+The concepts of utility space, IA-MSD property, and MSD-space proposed in~\citep{MSD-space}, and recalled in the previous section, assume that all of the criteria are equally important.
+In practice, this is rarely the case, as criteria are very often differentiated and thus assigned non-uniform weights by experts.
+In this section, we will formalize criteria weighting and show how the utility space $\mathit{US}$ can be transformed to its weighted counterpart $\mathit{VS}$.
 We will then define the weight-scaled mean (WM) and weight-scaled standard deviation (WSD), which will be used to introduce a weighted version of the MSD-space, called the WMSD-space.
 To make it easier to follow and compare the introduced concepts, Table~\ref{tab:notation} summarizes the mathematical notation used to define MSD-space in the previous section and WMSD-space presented in this section.